What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Formalism

-\end{definition} This includes the case where we have, in the usual (somewhat dubious!) statistical terminology, the `true', `full' or `target' population measure and hence -- in the identifiable and exactly-specified case, as we will see -- the `true' population parameter.
+\end{definition} As mentioned, this will include the case where we have, in the usual (somewhat dubious!) statistical terminology, the `true', `full' or `target' population measure and hence -- in the identifiable and exactly-specified case, as we will see -- the `true' population parameter.
+We will also frequently drop the qualifier `functional' and simply refer to these as `estimators'.